carlst99/TrialManager/README.md

 ![Draw View](https://github.com/carlst99/TrialManager/blob/develop/docs/img/demo_drawview.png)

 ### Important :warning:
-TrialManager is still in development and is not fully hand or unit tested and should therefore be considered unreliable.
+TrialManager is currently in a 'works as-is' status.
+It is not fully hand or unit tested and may be unreliable.
 Furthermore, documentation is at a minimum.
 You are welcome to install TrialManager and try it out, however be aware that it may not perform as expected.